whocaresleft/turing-machine-application/README.md

 This project aimed to implement a K-tape Turing Machine, based on the definition I've learned during the course of "Informatica Teorica" (Mainly Theory of Computability and Theory of Complexity) at University of Florence "UniFI", both as a set of C++ libraries as well as a GUI app.

+rust-version contains a Rust implementation of the same idea, used with the goal of learning the language.

 ## Installation

 There is no need for any installation, the libraries (for the simulations) are header only and the app is already builded (at least for Windows now)